grokkingcoding/super-short-guide-javascript-array-1/README.md

 ![image for guide](https://source.unsplash.com/I5b0wNCiDg4)

+Visit www.grokkingcoding.io for more coding tips and tricks!

 ### About

 - This is a short introduction to how to do some common array manipulations in javascript.